hemant4494/AI/Topic:-Speech-Recognition.md

 * **Grades K-2:** Some types of devices can recognize human speech.
 This includes most cellphones, and home entertainment systems like Amazon's Echo or Google Home.

 * **Grades 3-5:** Speech recognition systems use grammatical knowledge to disambiguate homophones such as bear/bare or there/their/they're.
-Example: "_There_ is no hot water" vs. "_Their_ hot water is off".
+Example: "_There_ is no hot water" vs. "_Their_ hot water is off" vs. "_They're_ waiting for the hot water to come back on".

 * **Grades 6-8:**